 Owing to heavier carloads, the Ohio River crossing between Belpre and Parkersburg required structural enhancements, beginning with the replacement of the approach spans between 1898 and 1900 and the rebuilding of the main channel spans between 1904 and 1905.
 18 The original piers were retained, but the steel structures atop the piers were rebuilt between 1914 and 1917.

 The Chesapeake & Ohio Railroad (C&O) took financial control of the B&O in 1963.
 16 In 1973, the C&O, B&O, and the Western Maryland Railway (WM) were brought together under one identity, the Chessie System.
 The WM was formally merged into the B&O in 1976.
 In 1980, the Chessie and the Seaboard Coast Line, which controlled the Louisville & Nashville, the Clinchfield, and Georgia railroads, merged to form the CSX Corporation.
-Despite the consolidation, CSX never had its own identity until 1986, when all of the merged entities was renamed CSX Transportation (CSX).
+Despite the consolidation, CSX never had its own identity until 1986, when all of the merged entities were renamed CSX Transportation (CSX).
 In April 1987, the B&O was formally absorbed into the C&O, which merged into CSX in August.

 The Moonville Rail Trail is being developed on the former B&O mainline between Zaleski and Athens.
 Currently, 16 miles of the Moonville trail are open for passive recreation between Zaleski and Mineral, with the goal of connecting to the Hockhocking Adena Bikeway and the Athens-Belpre Rail Trail in Athens.
 Concurrently, the Athens-Belpre Rail Trail is being developed between Athens and Belpre, with the goal of linking with the Moonville Rail Trail and the Hockhocking Adena Bikeway to the west and the North Bend Rail Trail in West Virginia to the east.
 Currently, 8.6 miles of the Athens-Belpre trail are open for passive recreation over three discontinuous segments.